dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 }
 ```

-By default, if method arguments are not supplied or are of the wrong type, the endpoint will throw an input validation error.
+No matter where arguments are parsed from, if method arguments are not supplied or are of the wrong type, the endpoint will throw an input validation error.
 You can specify that an argument is optional with the [`@ArgOptional`](../api-reference/decorators#argoptional) parameter decorator.

 #### Raw Requests

-If you need finer-grained request parsing, any DBOS method invoked via HTTP request can access raw request information from its `context.request` field.
+If you need finer-grained request parsing, any DBOS method invoked via HTTP request can access raw request information from its [`context.request`](../api-reference/contexts#ctxtrequest) field.
 This returns the following information:

 ```typescript
 interface HTTPRequest {